prarththanan98/Mobile-Robot-Simulation/README.md

 # Virtual-Robotics-Simulation

-This repositary icludes virtual simulation of the mobile robot, brief explanation of assigned tasks , solidwork models , arena and complete code for each tasks.
+This repositary icludes virtual simulation of the mobile robot (inlcluding robotic arm), brief explanation of assigned tasks , solidwork models , arena and complete code for each tasks.
 All the algorithms are implemented using C++

 ## Webots (OPEN SOURCE ROBOT SIMULATOR)